Other Outdoor Bilingual Community Program Specialist – Southeast Colorado & Colorado Springs Region – Girl Scouts of Colorado

 Ability to read, analyze, and interpret relevant publications, policies and

 Ability to effectively present information and respond to questions from groups of managers, volunteers, and the general public.

-This position pays $22.67+ per hour, plus mileage reimbursement.
+This position begins with a pay rate of $19.00 per hour, plus mileage reimbursement.

 Benefits (Full-Time Employees Only):

 Life Insurance – fully paid by GSCO, 2x annual salary up to $300,000

 Accidental Death and Dismemberment – fully paid by GSCO, 2x annual salary up to $300,000

 Optional Life Insurance – Employee paid – for additional employee coverage and dependents